Health, safety and welfare policy

 We aim to make sure this is never compromised, by supporting volunteers to create a safe space in which girls and young women can have great experiences and reach their full potential.

-As Girlguiding volunteers, you must have the health, safety and welfare of our members at the center of everything that you do.
+As Girlguiding volunteers, you must have the health, safety and welfare of our members at the centre of everything that you do.

 This health, safety and welfare policy is for all volunteers.
 It’s the overarching policy that links your responsibilities and expectations as a volunteer to all of our other policies and procedures in this area.
 You must follow it when leading, delivering, supporting or in any way taking part in Girlguiding activities.